Yasser-R/v1-payment-api/source/includes/_fundingsources.md

 ACH funding sources can be added and verified via the API.

+It's important to note that the ID of a funding source is an arbitrary string identifer, not a bank account number, which means you don't need to worry about protecting it to the same standard as you would for sensitive information like a bank account number.

 ### Funding Source Types

 | Type | Description | Clearing time |